 - Do you have a blog?
 If so, how often are you blogging?

 This list is by no means exhaustive, but it does provide a viable starting point from which to draw.
 We are also here to help you with some of those tough questions.
 We’re happy to go through your analytics with you and look at year-over-year performance, set SMART goals for the new year, and identify what new and emerging technology might be useful to you.
 We’re scheduling meetings throughout January with many of our clients, so give us a call, swing by our office, or send us a note to get on the schedule.
 We’re here to help and we love nothing more than showing you some of our incredible results.
 For example, if you could increase your website traffic more than 30%, would you?
 Our SEO clients average increases in organic traffic of 31% and appear on 44% more keyword searches on Google.
-If you want to bring that kind of traffic to your website, consider adding or increasing your SEO package with us.
+If you want to bring that kind of traffic to your website, contact us to add or increase your SEO package with us.

 I wish you all a safe and joy-filled holiday season and a productive and profitable new year.
 Let’s crush our 2019 marketing goals together!